lingthio/Flask-User/docs/source/limitations.rst

 SQL table names
 ---------------
-No known restrictions
+No known restrictions when using SQLAlchemy.

 SQL column names
 ----------------
-No known restrictions.
+No known restrictions when using SQLAlchemy.

 Note: Even though some Python data-model attribute names are fixed, SQLAlchemy allows column names to be different from their corresponding attribute names.